Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 **OTHER GREAT OPENERS:**

+DO NOT USE THESE OPENERS.
+WRITE YOUR OWN.

 * Looking for a rockstar (or knowledgeable or experienced) software engineer who knows React, Ruby, Rails and Javascript?
-I recently saw on ________that you were looking for someone with this knowledge base (or experience) and I would enjoy the opportunity to meet with you to share with you some of my related projects and experience.
+I am (something company specific, like how you relate to their project/mission/industry) and I would enjoy the opportunity to meet with you to share with you my related projects and experience.

 * Collaborating with teams, working efficiently and paying attention to detail is what I do best as a software engineer.
 As a Developer I have (thorough knowledge, experience, skills ) with React, Ruby, Rails and Javascript.
-I recently saw on ________that you were looking for someone with this knowledge and I would enjoy the opportunity to meet with you to share with you some of my related projects (or experience).
+I am (something company specific, like how you relate to their project/mission/industry) and I would enjoy the opportunity to meet with you to share with you my related projects and experience.

-* Looking for an exceptional ** software engineer who knows React, Ruby, Rails and Javascript?**   I recently saw on ________that you were looking for someone with these special skills and I would enjoy the opportunity to meet with you to share with you some of my related projects.
+* Looking for an exceptional ** software engineer who knows React, Ruby, Rails and Javascript?**   I am (something company specific, like how you relate to their project/mission/industry) and I would enjoy the opportunity to meet with you to share with you my related projects and experience.

 ** [This article][cover-letters-article] ** (and those it links to) can help you brainstorm original content.